nwo-strap/gamebus-fhir-layer/docs/source/tutorial4_fhir_api.rst

 .. image:: image/fhir_api_patient.png
   :width: 500

-The response is FHIR `Patient`_ resource, which is transformed from the player data of GameBus by the FHIR server.
+The response is a FHIR `Patient`_ resource, which is transformed from the player data of GameBus by the FHIR server.

 Check the detail of the response body to see if the information is consistent with